Matriculation exams

 • or

-• Practical matriculation exam (PMZ) - it consists of profile questions and tasks in the given field of study approved by the subject committee
+• Practical Baccalaureate Examination (PZOP) - it consists of profile questions and tasks in the given field of study approved by the subject committee

 and school management.